 - If we are under a duty to disclose or share your personal data in order to comply with any legal obligation (including with any government agencies or regulators) or to exchange information with other third parties for the purposes of fraud protection and credit risk reduction.

-We may disclose information about your transactions with us (including any defaults) to credit reference agencies who may keep a record of that information.
+We will disclose information about your transactions with us and your loan performance (including any defaults) to credit reference agencies who may keep a record of that information.
 If you provide us with false or inaccurate information and we suspect fraud, we will record this and may also pass this information to financial and other organisations involved in fraud protection to protect us, them and our respective customers from theft and fraud.

-The length of time we retain your information will depend on the purpose in which the information was provided.
+The length of time we retain your information will depend on the purpose for which the information was provided.
 In general, however:

 - We will keep the information that is necessary to enable us to manage your account and provide you with a service that you have requested for as long as it takes us to provide that service.

-- We will keep your contact details for as long as we have your consent to send you marketing information and/or pass your contact details to third parties.
+- We will keep your contact details for as long as we have your consent to send you marketing information.

-- We will keep records of any transactions you enter into on this website for a minimum period of six years.
+- We will keep records of your account history for a period that will not usually exceed six years after your loan has been repaid.
 This is to allow us to respond to any complaints or disputes that may arise during that period.

-- We will keep other information about you if it is necessary for us to do so to comply with the law.
+- We will keep other information about you if it is necessary for us to do so to comply with the law or regulatory requirements.

 When you telephone us we may record and retain your call for training and monitoring purposes.